-- Cycle Strategy: an up to date cycling strategy will be prepared for Stevenage that will set out the strategy, measures and timescales for implementation.
-The strategy will consider all potential cycle trip purposes, including commuting, cycling to school and recreational cycling. - An upgraded cycle network: the highest priority for investment will be the upgrade of the existing cycle network, which has suffered from a historic lack of investment.
+Page Ref No Objectio n No Policy / Para Proposed Change Date the change was proposed suffered from a historic lack of investment.
 This will include improved surfacing, improved lighting, addressing missing links in the network and changes to priority where cycleways meet the highway in order to create continuous routes.
-In accordance with Policy IT5 of the Local Plan, developers will be required to provide safe, direct and convenient routes within the development, and link to existing cycleway and pedestrian networks.

-- Wayfinding: the former active travel Wayfinding Strategy that was developed, but not implemented, will be reviewed and updated where necessary.
-An Action Plan for its implementation will be included in the updated Cycle Strategy. - Cycle Storage: a review of existing cycle parking available to the public within Stevenage will be undertaken.
+In accordance with Policy IT5 of the Local Plan, developers will be required to provide safe, direct and convenient routes within the development, and link to existing cycleway and pedestrian networks. • Wayfinding: the former active travel Wayfinding Strategy that was developed, but not implemented, will be reviewed and updated where necessary.
+An Action Plan for its implementation will be included in the updated Cycle Strategy. • Cycle Storage: a review of existing cycle parking available to the public within Stevenage will be undertaken.
 The review will identify any gaps in existing cycle parking provision in terms of appropriate locations at trip ends as well as the quality of cycle parking.
-In addition, in accordance with Policy IT5 of the Local Plan, developers will be required to provide secure cycle parking as part of any development coming forward. - Cycle Training: Positive actions to influence behaviour are education in, and awareness of, opportunities, including the opportunity to make best use of the active travel infrastructure.
+In addition, in accordance with Policy IT5 of the Local Plan, developers will be required to provide secure cycle parking as part of any development coming forward. • Cycle Training: Positive actions to influence behaviour are education in, and awareness of, opportunities, including the opportunity to make best use of the active travel infrastructure.
 Cycle training, including for those of an early age, will help to broaden horizons and provide confidence.

-Public Transport Strategy

-13 Public transport (buses and trains) is well used in Stevenage.
+Public Transport Strategy Existing Situation Public transport (buses and trains) is well used in Stevenage.
 Approximately 6% of travel to work is by bus, and 7% by train.

-However, the existing bus and railway station have been underinvested for some time and require an upgrade in provision.
+Page Ref No Objectio n No Policy / Para Proposed Change Date the change was proposed However, the existing bus and railway station have been underinvested for some time and require an upgrade in provision.
 The bus-rail transfer is currently relatively poor as the existing bus station is not located adjacent to the railway station to provide a seamless interchange.

-14 As part of the regeneration of the Town Centre it is proposed to close the existing bus station and replace it with new bus interchange at the railway station.
+Proposed Strategy As part of the regeneration of the Town Centre it is proposed to close the existing bus station and replace it with new bus interchange at the railway station.
 It is also proposed to significantly improve bus connections into and through Stevenage, which will enable more employees in the town centre and Gunnels Wood employment area easily access their place of work.

-15 Through the Thameslink expansion, Stevenage will be directly connected, by fast services, to the heart of central London and a variety of destinations south of London, including Gatwick Airport.
+Through the Thameslink expansion, Stevenage will be directly connected, by fast services, to the heart of central London and a variety of destinations south of London, including Gatwick Airport.
 Services will also stop at Farringdon for easy connections onto the Elizabeth Line (i.e. Crossrail) to Heathrow, Canary Wharf and beyond.
 With new trains on both commuter and intercity services, by 2018 there will be a step change in the accessibility and attractiveness of travel by rail to/from Stevenage.
-The Local Plan identifies (Policy TC4 iv) a proposal for a radically improved new Stevenage railway station, with National Rail having plans for a 5th platform, as part of a broader central area regeneration scheme.
+The Local Plan identifies (Policy TC4 w) a proposal for a radically improved new Stevenage railway station, with National Rail having plans for a 5th platform, as part of a broader central area regeneration scheme.
 This will also help to drive a shift in travel onto rail.
+Car Parking Strategy